CBIIT/ccdi-mtp-starter-kit/README.md

 ## How to use it

 To get all the code used in MTP project.
-You can git clone this repo then pull the submodule
+You can git clone this repo then pull the submodule.
+If you want to learn more about each piece, you definitely can dig into each github repository.

 ```